NikolaPLaY/Launcher/README.md

   <img src="https://avatars2.githubusercontent.com/u/5411890" alt="MultiMC logo"/>
 </p>

-MultiMC
+Crack Lunncher
 =======

-MultiMC is a custom launcher for Minecraft that focuses on predictability, long term stability and simplicity.
+Crack Launcher is a custom launcher for Minecraft that focuses on predictability, long term stability and simplicity and based in UltimMc 5.

 ## Development
 If you want to contribute, talk to us on [Discord](https://discord.gg/multimc) first.